Resources

 • Would this research support a new or existing custom measure development or tool by way of providing existing or new custom measure recommendations?

-• Would this research work on case study development by focusing on a particular use case for an integrated Demand Side Management (IDSM) measure: a subset of the possible building types, customer types, equipment types, program delivery options?
+• Would this research help case study development by focusing on a particular use case for an Integrated Demand Side Management (IDSM) measure: a subset of the possible building types, customer types, equipment types, program delivery options?

 • Would this research support an existing utility program by reporting on a potential technology or delivery method for Integrated Demand Side Management (IDSM)?

-• Could this research support future CalNEXT work?
+• Could this research support future CalNEXT projects or Focused Pilots by scoping major barriers in adoption or market intervention?

-• Utility/Efficiency Program Benefits — Project has defined clear benefits to utilities with emphasis on Total System Benefits (TSB), kWh and kW savings, Total Resource Cost (TRC), and lifecycle kWh savings and ET measures are expected to meet the delivery design and cost-effectiveness criteria of current portfolio programs.
+• Efficiency Program Alignment — Project has defined clear benefits to efficiency portfolios, load flexibility, and/or grid decarbonization.
+Project has emphasis on Total System Benefits (TSB), kWh and kW savings, Total Resource Cost (TRC), and lifecycle kWh savings and ET measures are expected to meet the delivery design and cost-effectiveness criteria of current portfolio programs.
 If your project directly benefits an existing or emerging utility program, this should be called out.

 • Hard to Reach (HTR) Community and Disadvantaged Community (DAC) Benefits – While not every project will have HTR Community or DAC benefits, projects that have these benefits can earn higher scores.
 Benefits that will be evaluated include: